 Taxable income also includes the net profits of all unincorporated businesses such as real estate and equipment rentals, sole proprietorships, trusts, and a resident's share of partnership income (whether distributed or not).
-Net operating loss carry-forwards are permitted beginning in tax year 2018 but limited to the lesser of 50% of the total loss or 50% of the current year's income.
-Net Operating Loss" means a loss incurred by a person in the operation of a trade or business.
+Net operating loss carry-forwards are permitted beginning in tax year 2023 at 100% of the current year's income.
+See Columbus City Code 362.03(A)(8).
+"Net Operating Loss" means a loss incurred by a person in the operation of a trade or business.
 "Net operating loss" does not include unutilized losses resulting from basis limitations, at-risk limitations, or passive activity loss limitations.
-Passive activity losses are deducted the year allowed for federal tax purposes
+Passive activity losses are deducted the year allowed for federal tax purposes.

 For Columbus residents, these unincorporated business profits are taxable regardless of where the business was conducted.
 You may be entitled to a credit for taxes paid to the city where your income was earned.
 If you are a partner in a partnership, you may be entitled to a credit for city taxes paid by the partnership.
 Such credits shall be allowed only to the extent of the tax assessed per C.C.C. §362.081.